0u812/sbnw/readme.md

  * Download and run <a href="http://www.cmake.org/">CMake</a> (compatible with major version 2 or 3)
  * Using CMake, set the `LIBSBML_DIR` variable to point to the directory where libSBML is installed/downloaded
  * Configure & generate via CMake, choosing a generator that matches the required configuration (32-bit x86 is recommended on Windows; on Linux the default generator is sufficient)
- * Open the generated .sln in Visual Studio, and change the configuration to "Release" (the easy step)
+ * Open the generated .sln in Visual Studio, and change the configuration to "Release"
  * (This step was previously used to instruct the user to set the MSVC runtime library.
 It is now set automatically through CMake.
 This placeholder serves as a reminder in case this solution breaks at some point)
  * Shift-B will build all targets
  * If the build is successful, right click on the INSTALL target and select build.
 SBNW will be installed to the location stored in CMAKE_INSTALL_PREFIX (ensure your user has write access)